 If you’re running on limited time, then skip the Hofburg Palace but definitely visit Schönbrunn Palace.
-It’s a 20-minute ride away from the city, but it’s definitely worth the visit.
+It’s a 20-minute ride away from the city, but it’s definitely one of the best places to visit in Vienna.
 It’s the summer imperial palace and one of the most prominent architectures in the city.
 It hosts a zoo, a park, and a vantage point from the top.

 Vienna Day 2

-Make time for the opera in the evenings as well, it’s one of the must do things in Vienna.
-While the opera is usually closed in summers, it’s open during the winters.
-So, that makes for another reason to visit Vienna in the winters.
+Make time for the opera in the evenings as well, it’s one of the must-do things in Vienna.
+While the opera is usually closed in summer, it’s open during the winter.
+So, that makes for another reason to visit Vienna in the winter.
 You can find the Operas in Vienna here.